The Diagnostic Port Becomes the Repair Gate

 - Apple, Apple launches Self Service Repair for iPad, expands repair programs, May 28, 2025.

-- Microsoft Support, Self-repair information for your Surface device, reviewed June 15, 2026.
+- Microsoft Support, Self-repair information for your Surface device, accessed June 19, 2026.

-- Related pages: Tools for Conviviality and Autonomy, Your Computer Is on Fire, The Device Attestation Becomes the Trust Layer, The Data Sheet Becomes the Supply Chain, and The Technological Society and Technique.
+- Related pages: Tools for Conviviality and Autonomy, Your Computer Is on Fire, The Device Attestation Becomes the Trust Layer, The Telematics Score Becomes the Insurance Witness, The Product Passport Becomes Object Identity, The Field Robot Becomes the Farm Manager, The Data Sheet Becomes the Supply Chain, The AI Bill of Materials Becomes the Supply-Chain Map, The Enterprise Connector Becomes the Permission Map, and The Technological Society and Technique.